-Paragraph I. Proposal by General Assembly; submission to people.
-An amendment to this Constitution may be proposed by a resolution in the Senate or the House of Representatives, and if the same shall be agreed to by two-thirds of the members elected to each branch of the General Assembly, such proposed amendment shall be entered on the journals of each branch with the Ayes and Nays taken thereon.
-Any proposed amendment may be repealed or amended by the same General Assembly, if done so at least two months prior to the date of the election at which such proposed amendment is to be submitted.
+Paragraph I. Proposals to amend the Constitution: new Constitution; submission to people.
+A new Constitution may be proposed by the General Assembly or by a constitutional convention.
+The proposal by the General Assembly to provide for a new Constitution or to amend this Constitution shall originate as a resolution in either the Senate or the House of Representatives and, if approved by two-thirds of the members elected to each branch of the General Assembly in a roll call vote, such proposal shall be entered on the Journals of each branch with the 'Ayes' and 'Nays' taken thereon.
+Any proposal to amend this Constitution or any proposal for a new Constitution may be amended or repealed by the same General Assembly which adopted such proposal by the affirmative vote of two-thirds of the members elected to each branch of the General Assembly in a roll call vote entered on their respective Journals, if such action is taken at least two months prior to the date of the election at which such proposal is to be submitted.

 The Governor, the Attorney General, and the Secretary of State shall meet and determine whether a proposed amendment is general, and if not general, shall determine what political subdivision or subdivisions are directly affected by such proposed amendment.
-If a proposed amendment is general, the Governor shall cause such proposed amendment to be published in full once each week for three consecutive weeks immediately preceding the date of the election at which such proposed amendment is submitted, in one newspaper of general circulation in each Congressional District of the State.
-If such proposed amendment is not general, the Governor shall cause such proposed amendment to be published in full in one newspaper of general circulation in each county in which the directly affected political subdivision or subdivisions are located.
+If a proposed amendment is general, it shall be published, as provided by law, in full, once each week for three consecutive weeks immediately preceding the date of the election at which such proposed amendment is to be submitted, in one newspaper of general circulation in each Congressional District of the State.
+If such proposed amendment is not general, it shall be published, as provided by law, in full, once each week for three consecutive weeks immediately preceding the date of the election at which such proposed amendment is to be submitted, in one newspaper of general circulation in each county in which the directly affected political subdivision or subdivisions are located.
 In the event no such newspaper is located in such county, a newspaper in an adjoining county shall be used.
+A proposal for a new Constitution shall be published in the same manner as proposed general amendments.

-Any proposed amendment which is general shall be submitted to the people of the entire State at the next general election at which members of the General Assembly are elected, and if ratified by a majority of the electors qualified to vote for members of the General Assembly voting thereon, such amendment shall become a part of this Constitution.
-A proposed amendment which is not general shall only be submitted to the people of the political subdivision or subdivisions directly affected.
-The votes of the electors in each political subdivision affected shall be counted separately in determining whether such proposed amendment is ratified, and it must be ratified by a majority of the electors qualified to vote for members of the General Assembly voting thereon in each such political subdivision before it shall become a part of the Constitution.
-The General Assembly, in the resolution, shall state the language to be used in submitting the proposed amendment.

-When more than one amendment is submitted at the same time, they shall be so submitted as to enable the electors to vote on each amendment separately.
+Any proposed amendment which is general or a proposal for a new Constitution shall be submitted to the people of the entire State at the next general election which is held in the even-numbered years. and if ratified by a majority of the electors qualified to vote for members of the General Assembly voting thereon, such amendment shall become a part of this Constitution or shall become the new Constitution, as the case may be.
+A proposed amendment which is not general shall be submitted at the next general election which is held in the even-numbered years, but shall only be submitted to the people of the political subdivision or subdivisions directly affected.
+The votes of the electors in each political subdivision affected shall be counted separately in determining whether such proposed amendment is ratified, and it must be ratified by a majority of the electors qualified to vote for members of the General Assembly voting thereon in each such political subdivision before it shall become a part of this Constitution.
+The General Assembly, in the resolution, shall state the language to be used in submitting the proposed amendment or proposal for a new Constitution.
+When more than one amendment is submitted at the same time, they shall be so submitted as to enable the electors to vote on each amendment separately, but this shall not apply to a proposal for a new Constitution.